 When shopping for shoes, your ultimate aim is to ensure that your feet have fewer pains and problems.
 Yes, style and trendy are good for the brain, but comfort and fitting are good for the feet.
-You can avoid many foot ailments by selecting appropriate, high quality, and good fitting shoes.
+You can avoid many foot ailments by selecting appropriate, high quality, and well-fitting shoes.

 To assist you, below are are some helpful hints: